 Planning for the future

-With another election to be held before May 2019, most political commentators expect a Labor victory.
+With another election looming, most political commentators expect a Labor victory.
 In the policy domain of climate and energy, Federal Labor supports a 45% cut in emissions by 2030, and a 50% renewable energy target.
 Queensland and Victoria have similar targets.

-Understanding the possible future policy landscape will further inform the strategies of business.
+Understanding the possible future policy landscape will further inform business strategies.
 With growing support for climate action as reflected in recent opinion polls, we may see Labor outline their policies in more detail – however much it attracts the ire of the far right of the Coalition and elements of the media.
 Energetics will follow developments.

-What is clear is that investors and business have spoken.
-Regardless of the outcome of the next election, energy and climate risk will need to be addressed.
-Investors want to see the actions that business are taking, how these relate to core business and the impacts on future earnings.
-We advise Australia’s leading business, providing insights to a dynamic and somewhat volatile future to mitigate risk and create business opportunities.
+Regardless of the outcome of the next election, energy and climate risks need to be addressed.
+Investors want to see the actions that businesses are taking, how these relate to core business and the impacts on future earnings.
+We provide insights into a dynamic and somewhat volatile future to mitigate risk and create opportunities.

 The Guardian: “Scott Morrison says national energy guarantee 'is dead'”, The Guardian, 8 September, 2018, https://www.theguardian.com/australia-news/2018/sep/08/scott-morrison-says-national-energy-guarantee-is-dead